uchicago-cs/chiwebsite/chitcp/assignment2.rst

   to act as a timer.

-- Whenever a ``TIMEOUT`` event happens, go through the retransmission queue to check what packets need to be re-sent (and remove those that have been acknowledged).
+- Whenever a ``TIMEOUT`` event happens, go through the retransmission queue to check what packets need to be re-sent.
 The provided code already includes an (empty) ``if (event == TIMEOUT)`` branch in the handler functions where you need to process the ``TIMEOUT`` event.